benheckmann/ai-powered-holiday-search/README.md

 OPENAI_API_KEY=key
 ```

-- Install dependencies & run the project:
+3. Install dependencies & run the project:

 ```bash
 yarn install
 yarn dev
 ```

-- You can alternatively build & run the project's docker image:
+You can alternatively build & run the project's docker image (instead of step 2. & 3.):

 ```
 docker build -t ct3a-docker --build-arg NEXT_PUBLIC_CLIENTVAR=clientvar .
 docker run -e DATABASE_URL="database_url_goes_here" -e OPENAI_API_KEY="key_goes_here" ct3a-docker
 ```

+4. Setup Database

+Upload two tables into your MySQL database, one for the hotels, and one for the offers.
+The expected table names, column names and types are specified in the file `schema.prisma` (and follow the provided challenge data).
+Upload the two tables to match this schema and optionally change the table names in this file as well by modifying `@@map("your_custom_table_name")`.

 ## Conclusion